b-fg/b-fg/README.md

 My research is focused in the exploitation of data to improve current CFD methodologies.
 Briefly:
 - Acceleration of scale-resolving simulations using generative methods
-- Data-driven wall models for equlibrium and non-equilibrium boundary layers
+- Data-driven wall models for equilibrium and non-equilibrium boundary layers
 - Active flow control using reinforcement learning

 Some addition info about me: